 Macintosh computers.
 As of release 8.x of TCL/TK, the language has native support for binary data.
+The wrapperAPI will not include TCL.

 B. C and C++:

 1. The C and C++ languages are ANSI standard compiled languages.
 C has been in use since 1972 and has become one of the most popular and powerful compiled languages in use today.
 C++ is an object oriented super-set of C which only just became an ANSI/ISO standard in November of 1997.
 It provided facilities for greater code reuse, software reliability and maintainability than is possible in traditional procedural languages like C and FORTRAN.
 LDAS software development will be dominated by C++ source code.